 The system to be evaluated is a transport service offered by a transport protocol and executed on a complex network infrastructure.
 This infrastructure is defined by its topology, link latencies and rates.
 The user running this benchmark wants to compare the performance of several transport services.
 The best service will offer the minimum completion time of the given transfer workload.
 But the user may also be interested in evaluating the fairness and the predictability of these services.
 Indeed, prediction of large transfer throughput is becoming an important application: it can be used in path selection for overlay and multi-homed networks, dynamic server selection and peer-to-peer parallel downloads.
 In ITB, the predictability will be measured by the variance in completion time.
-By evaluating the fairness, the user will know if a service has a selfish or a cooperative behaviour.
-In ITB, the fairness is captured by measuring the completion time of TCP traffic.
+By evaluating the fairness is captured by measuring the completion time of TCP traffic.